sosukesuzuki/Vanilla-Todo-List/README.md

-# Todo List
+# Vanilla Todo List

-友人がhtmlとcssとjsの練習をするというのでそのために開発したTodo Listのサンプルです。
+A simple Todo List build with VanillaJS.